 Setting the Stage

 Aside from Henry Green, the only other character present in the film also serves as one of the story’s primary settings.
 The Newhallville neighborhood acts at times as a protagonist of sorts, dragging Green down into the depths of despair, while in other capacities it serves as a source of inspiration for unlocking the performance of Shakespeare’s Tybalt.
-Like it’s role in the film and in Green’s life, the real neighborhood itself is complex, complication, and varied.
+Like it’s role in the film and in Green’s life, the real neighborhood itself is complex, complicated, and varied.

 Newhallville owes its name and much of its built legacy to industrial plants and smaller manufactories, in particular George Newhall’s Carriage Factory, strategically locating along the Northampton Railroad beginning in the mid-19th century.
 Existing today as the Farmington Canal Trail, the former railroad corridor traversing the neighborhood was – through the early part of the 20th century – a draw for various industrial facilities particularly for firearms manufacturing and their related auxiliary businesses.
 The area north of Division Street was gradually populated with a relatively dense grid of streets lined primarily by residential building lots, but with a scattering of parcels used for industrial, commercial, institutional, and public uses, which was essentially fully built out between the 1870s and 1920s.